jonagill/Promises/README.md

 Internally, CancelablePromises are constructing using the same [CancellationTokenSource](https://learn.microsoft.com/en-us/dotnet/api/system.threading.cancellationtokensource?view=net-7.0) class as C#'s Task-based asynchronous programming pattern.
 If you want to tie multiple CancelablePromises together (so that cancelling one cancels both), you can manually create a `CancellationTokenSource` and pass it to both CancelablePromises' constructors.

+If you chain multiple CancelablePromises together with `ContinueWith()`, then cancelling one promise will automatically cancel the rest of the chain.

 # Additional helpers
 Some bonus helper methods are provided to make writing Promise-based code easier: